aeternity/tutorials/sophia-fungible-token-contract.md

     _allowed = {}}
 ```

-For now our Sophia contract code looks like this:
+For now, our Sophia contract code looks like this:
 ```
 contract FungibleToken =
   record state = {